linode/docs/docs/guides/tools-reference/tools/curl-for-rest-api/index.md

 published: 2022-07-01
 modified_by:
   name: Linode
-title: "Using cURL with RESTful APIs"
+title: "How to Use cURL with RESTful APIs"
-h1_title: "How to Use cURL with RESTful APIs"
+title_meta: "Using cURL with RESTful APIs"
-enable_h1: true
 contributor:
   name: Jeff Novotny
 external_resources: